MangoAutomation/.github/SECURITY.md

-# Security Policy
+# Security policy

-## Reporting a Vulnerability
+## Reporting a vulnerability

-This repository uses Dependabot to periodically check dependencies for potential security issues.
+This repository utilizes Dependabot to scan for dependencies with vulnerabilities.
-If you want to manually report a potential security issue in this repository, please send an email to: securityteam@radixiot.com
+However, if you find any security vulnerabilities or have a concern, please send an email to `securityteam AT radixiot.com`.